rmcloud9/task-manager/README.md

 - [ ] Web app version

 ## Notes
-This is an ongoing learning project — structure and code quality will improve as new concepts are applied.
+The structure and code quality will improve as new concepts are applied.